pawelgrzybek/pawelgrzybek.com/content/posts/2021-08-17-alfred-workflows-that-i-cant-live-without.md

 ![CoinMarketCap Alfred workflow screenshot](/photos/2021-08-17-9.gif)
 ## Docs

-This one is a dead simple one, but I use it all the time!
-[Docs workflow](https://github.com/pawelgrzybek/alfred-docs) redirects you to docs of your favourite projects with few keystrokes.
+This one is a dead simple and I use it all the time!
+[Docs workflow](https://github.com/pawelgrzybek/alfred-docs)  redirects you to docs of your favourite projects with only a few keystrokes.

 ![Docs Alfred workflow screenshot](/photos/2021-08-17-10.gif)